VismaConsulting/react-kurs/README.md

-react.js-course
+# react.js-course

 Whatup?
 Here you'll get a great intro to react.

 ## Goal

 At the end of this workshop, we will have created a blog.
-Remember blogs?
-They were pretty cool back in the day. \
-What more; they're pretty great for learning new technologies.
+Blogs are awesome for showing how much you know about shopping and putting on make-up.
+Coincidentally,  they're also pretty great for learning new technologies.

 Our blog will consist of one page with a list of blog posts, just like this: